I watched Amazon’s Prime Day concert—and it made me want to shop for a new planet

 “We have been streaming live on Amazon Video, and now we’re streaming live on Instagram!”
 Tyler Oakley says, filming himself with some fans from his phone.
 I want to throw my phone into a volcano.

 Here are some things Taylor Swift says during her 45-minute performance (the other performers got about half that much time): “Welcome to the Amazon Prime Day concert.
-I’m Taylor,” “I wanna say thank you so much to Amazon for having us all,” “I wanna say it was an honor sharing the stage with these bosses,” and “Thank you New York City, thank you Amazon.”
+I’m Taylor,” “I wanna say thank you so much to Amazon for having us all,” “I wanna say it was an honor sharing the stage with these bosses,” and “Thank you, Amazon.”

-At the end of her performance, Swift runs around the stage limply touching T. fingers with fans as the other performers return to the stage (except for SZA, my hero, who left immediately once her contractual duties were fulfilled).
+At the end of her performance, Swift runs around the stage limply touching fingers with fans as the other performers return to the stage (except for SZA, my hero, who left immediately once her contractual duties were fulfilled).

 Finally, with nothing else left to do, Jane Lynch looks into the camera and says, “Alexa, end the show and roll credits.”

-Presumably, millions of Prime subscribers began testing their neglected Amazon services and loading up their carts with sweet deals-to-be, anticipating the blessed moment next week when they can finally, finally do some shopping on the internet.
+Presumably, millions of Prime subscribers at that moment began testing their neglected Amazon services and loading up their carts with sweet deals-to-be, anticipating the blessed moment next week when they can finally, finally do some shopping on the internet.